GrapheneCt/Affinity-Changer/README.md

 # CPU Affinity Mask Changer

-This plugiun changes CPU affinity mask of some PS Vita system applications to all user cores, which increases their performance.
+Plugiun that changes CPU affinity mask of some PS Vita system applications to all user cores, which increases their performance.

+Install under *KERNEL

 # Some observations: